 For the satellite component, except for some consequential modifications related to the coordination mechanism of the existing AMS(R)S allocation in 5 030-5 091 MHz in case of the new AM(R)S allocation proposed in the same band (see sub-part 3A), Europe is of the view that no change is required to the Radio Regulations for the satellite component.
 Indeed, no new allocations are required as there are enough frequency bands to accommodate the spectrum requirement for the satellite component and no new or modified procedures/provisions are needed for the existing satellite allocations.

 For the terrestrial component, Europe is of the view that AM(R)S allocations should be used.
 Studies showed that there is a lack of spectrum to accommodate the spectrum requirement for the terrestrial component.
-[Europe proposed to allocate the band 5 030-5 091 MHz to AM(R)S to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.]
+Europe proposed to allocate the band 5 030-5 091 MHz and 15.4-15.5 GHz to AM(R)S to satisfy the Agenda Item, along with consequential regulatory and technical considerations to protect the existing services.

+Moreover, Europe is of the view that the band 960-1164 MHz is not appropriate to accommodate the CNPC link of unmanned aircraft systems, considering the numerous existing or planned applications.

 The proposal that follows is divided into two parts: sub-part 3A for the terrestrial component and sub-part 3B for the satellite component.